 - Be sensitive to work-life balance - the line between work and home is becoming increasingly blurred by the use of modern technology.

 Smart phones, internet, tweeting, blogging - we have accepted all of these innovations, and many more, as part of our working lives, helping us to work more flexibly, stay in touch for longer and respond to each other more quickly.

 But is it all good news?
 Some estimates report that misuse of the internet and social media by workers costs Britain's economy billions of pounds every year and add that many employers are already grappling with issues like time theft, defamation, cyber bullying, freedom of speech and the invasion of privacy.

-Acas Senior Guidance Editor, Adrian Wakeling, talks about social media in the workplace.
+Acas Senior Policy Advisor, Adrian Wakeling, talks about social media in the workplace.